 Vegan French Toast Casserole

 I’ve got your company breakfast!
 This overnight vegan french toast casserole recipe.
-With crunchy, sweet praline topping, lots of maple syrup and fresh berries.
+With a crunchy, sweet praline topping, lots of maple syrup and fresh berries.

 Doesn’t that just sound fantastic?
-A must for mornings when your house is full and you need to feed the hungry masses.
+This vegan french toast casserole must for mornings when your house is full and you need to feed the hungry masses.

 I like breakfast meals that aren’t big events, but are more than just a box of cereal and a carton of milk.
 Something special for company, but effortless enough that I’m not spending more hours in the kitchen.